I Need A Vita Now!

 3. Be consistent with formatting

-Consistency contributes to making your resume neat and pleasant to read.
+Consistency contributes to making your profile neat and pleasant to read.
 Use the same font type and size throughout the document.
 If you boldface the position names and capitalize company names, be sure to do so for every job you had.
 Put all the information in resume in reverse chronological order.

 4. Include correct contact information